Ferlab-Ste-Justine/kubernetes-infrastructure-configuration/README.md

 - manifests_path: Path where the kubernetes manifest files should be uploaded before getting applied.
 This path will get cleaned up afterwards.
 - kubernetes_installation_id: ID uniquely identified the kubernetes installation.
 Useful to set an ordering dependency and also to retrigger provisioning when the kubernetes installation changes.
 - kubernetes_namespace: Namespace the generated resources should be created under.
 Defaults to 'default'
+- kubernetes_metadata_identifier: Metadata field that will be included in generated resources.
+When the module runs, pre-existing resources with this metadata field that are not present in the resources bring provisioned will be cleaned up.
+Defaults to **source**.

 ## Usage Example